1. Search on this website

 You should check the open access information at the links above to see if the information you are looking for is already available.

-In addition to the "open access information" which State Records is required by law to make available, we also proactively release a large volume of other information.
+In addition to the "open access information" which NSW State Archives is required by law to make available, we also proactively release a large volume of other information.
 Our publication guide will give you some guidance about the other kinds of information we hold and release publicly.

 If you cannot find the information you are looking for on this website, you can ask us whether the information has already been released by proactively in some other form (eg., in printed form).